ghzserg/zmod_klipper/docs/en/Filament.md

 *AD5X only*

-Manage filament type, color, and load/unload from colored spools.
+Manage filament type, color, and loading/unloading of spools.
-Works only in native screen mode.

 ---